singapore vegan travel guide

 Selection of Hotels*

 • The Heritage Collection – aparthotel in Quay Area, where we spent a couple of nights.
-Automated check-in using their app, detailed instructions via Whatsapp.
+Automated check-ins, detailed instructions via Whatsapp.
 The rooms are small but neat and modern with private bathroom and kitchenette.
-It’s a happening nightlife area so may get noisy.
-Get a River View Studio : ) Room rates from 180 USD per night.
+It’s a nightlife area that may get noisy.
+Get a River View Studio!
+Room rates from 180 USD per night.

 The Heritage Collection Singapore

 • Marina Bay Sands – If you can, then you must!
-Room rates start at around SGD 600-700 per night for a basic Deluxe Room.
+Room rates start at around 550 USD per night for a Deluxe Room.
 If you are flexible with dates or booking early, you might find good deals.

 Vegan in Singapore

-This vegan guide to Singapore is from a tourist point of view, and focuses on Central Singapore area.
+This vegan guide to Singapore is from a tourist point of view, and focuses on Central Singapore.

 My overall impression as a vegan traveler from Europe is that Singapore is not particularly vegan-friendly.
 It is possible to find amazing Asian vegan food with some research, and there are over 40 vegan establishments scattered across the country.
 Compared to some other Southeast Asian countries, however, Singapore is relatively vegan-friendly.